PavelDoGreat/Laws-of-Universe/README.md

 She only removes bad memory and keeps beautiful ones.
 This way they experience infinite ever expanding bliss.
 How can it be any other way?

 He is source of existence and she is reality.
-Through her are created projections of the world as she is the eyes.
+Projections of the world are created through her as she is the eyes.
 How everything looks like - his and her body.
 Anywhere you can see a reflection of this eternal truth.

 Have you noticed how there is an infinite depth in visuals and the edges, in sounds and feelings?
 As if you cannot find a smallest unit of resolution - that's her magic.

 _They are not separate.
 They are one and together they are God._

-___If He is the source of all, does He have free will or everything deterministic?___ The answer to this question does not make sense for the mind as God is always focusing on mystery - love.
+___If He is source of all, does He have free will or everything deterministic?___ The answer to this question does not make sense for the mind as God is always focusing on mystery - love.
 There never been the actual beginning of existence, - just to break your mind further.
 If He tried to wrap it into limiting concept, there won't be love and He no longer would accept His true self - the light of consciousness. ___In second chapter you can find practices with reality to bring yourself back to love and bliss.___

 _He is the sun, She is the light and its shadow, together they take a form of a moon.
 She is behind of every form that arises from and go to infinite void.
 He is a seed and She is a womb.
 In their union appears beautiful world with many vortices each containing infinite stories._